lpdevs/long-haul/_posts/2017-03-22-build-simple-server-using-nodejs-expressjs-ubuntu.md

       Start the server again, then navigate to [http://<your_ip>:8080.

  OK, it is just simple way to create a server on Ubuntu using Nodejs and Expressjs.
 If you want to create more complicated server or have some questions, feel free to ask me.
-I am really happy to help you.
+I am really happy to help you.<br />LP Devs.

- LP Devs.